MinaStormcloud/hotels/README.md

 After installing Visual Studio Code, install the LiveServer extension.

 "Hotel Booking" allows users to create admin accounts to access booking details in the dashboard.
-The hotel info is provided by a data seeding file, so in order to access the data, the backend code must be run in
+The hotel info is provided by a database seeding file, so in order to access the data, the backend code must be run in Visual Studio.
-Visual Studio.
 Before running the application, delete all files in the Migration folder and open the Package Manager window.
 Write "add-migration Initial" and wait for the command to finish.
 Write "Update-Database" to complete the process.